Capacitacion-Gen3/the-bad-way/README.md

 7. Test it with: http://your.ip.or.localhost//list.jsp

 For his to work, it needs:
-1. A machine with docker
+1. A machine with docker and GIT
-2. Git installer in this machie

 That's it !!!!